aleshaleksey/fansys23/08-spell-list.md

 - You can only have one summon at any one time.
 - The summon appears either at the end of the caster's turn, or the start of the caster's next turn.
 However it cannot act until the start of the caster's next turn.
 It is not surprised when it appears.

-**Limitation**: If a water sprite does not end its turn in contact with a body of water, wet ground, rain, mist or other source of water it returns to whence it came and the spell ends.
+**Limitation**: If a water sprite does not keep hold of the bluestone, then it must end its turn in contact with a body of water, wet ground, rain, mist or other source of water, else it returns to whence it came and the spell ends.

 **Upcast**: For every MP dice added above 2 (2MP dice above 4 for global), the sprite gains two levels.